-Playing hard and playing together is what South Kent Basketball is all about.
+Playing hard, playing smart, and playing together is what South Kent Basketball is all about.
 We will create offense from our defense and look to score early and often.
 We will run the floor and always look to make the extra pass.
 We will play as a team and win as a team.
 The idea is to prepare these young men for the challenges of competing in Division I collegiate basketball.
-Keeping that in mind, we will run every aspect of our program as such and the members of the program are provided quality instruction with access to state-of-the-art facilities.
-Practices, individual instruction and the weight-training programs will be conducted at the highest levels.
-Athletes will be challenged daily and will improve at South Kent School.
-Our goal is to continue to produce quality students and quality athletes.
+Keeping that in mind, we will run every aspect of our program as such and the members of the program are provided quality instruction with access to excellent facilities.
+Practices, individual instruction and strength and conditioning programs will be conducted at the highest levels.
+Our student-athletes will be challenged daily and will improve dramatically on and off the court at South Kent School.
+Our goal is to continue to produce high level student-athletes who care deeply about the game, their teammates and the world.

 Raphael has a proven track record of recruiting and developing high performance talent, with 17 of those players making it to the NBA, including South Kent alumni Jack McClinton ’04, Dorell Wright ’04, Andre Blatche ’05, Isaiah Thomas ’08, and Dion Waiters '10.
 He also coached Josh Boone and recruited/developed #1 draft pick Markelle Fultz, Dejounte Murray, Terrence Ross, Marquise Chriss, Quincy Pondexter, CJ Wilcox, Matisse Thybulle, Ryan Archidiacano, Darrun Hillard, and Justin Holliday as a collegiate assistant coach.